ayechanst/speedrun-eth-guide/dex-guide.md

 </details>

 These variables track the total liquidity, but also by individual addresses too.
-Now, let's create an `init()` function in `DEX.sol` that is payable and assigns the value sent to our contract to our global variables we just defined.
+Now, let's create an `init()` function in `DEX.sol`.
+We want this function written in a way that when we send ETH and/or $BAL tokens through our front end or deployer script, the function will get those values from the contract and assign them onto the global variables we just defined.

 <details markdown='1'><summary>🦉 Guiding Questions Version 1</summary>

 1. Do we want to provide liquidity if the contract already has liquidity?
 How can we help/prevent this from happening?
-2. How are we going to assign the liquidity in the contract/balance to `totalLiquidity`?
+2. How are we going to assign the liquidity/balance in the contract to `totalLiquidity` so we can do things with the value?
 3. We are the ones who sent the liquidity, how would we assign ourselves (as an individual) the liquidity we just provided?
 How much liquidity have we provided?
 The `totalLiquidity`?
 Just half?
-4. Now that we set up where our tokens are going once they are sent, what is the last step to make sure our contract has tokens?
-Should this last step be required, or would it be no big deal if our DEX had 0 tokens 😧?
+4. If we want to send tokens, how do we transfer those `tokens` from our parameter to the contract?
+How do we make sure the transaction fails if our wallet has less tokens than the amount we want to send?

 </details>